Ellestial/100-days-of-code/r1-log.md

 **Today's Progress**: Continued reading YDKJS Scope & Closures - Chapter 5.

 **Thoughts**: I believe I understand closures, as well as how closures relate to loops.
 I am working on understanding modules.

+## Day 90: June 6, 2019

+**Today's Progress**: Read YDKJS Scope & Closures - Appendix A and (most of) B; continued Chapter 5

+**Thoughts**: I'm slowly learning more about modules, but needed a breather away from the modern modules section.
+I decided to read more about dynamic scope (which only cares about its called location instead of its written location) and block scope polyfills (using try/catch).